storyfeet/ticket_master/README.md

 If the ticket is open, there will be a button to close, it.

 Admin Users may close any open ticket, the page should refresh automatically.

+If a new ticket is created/closed, this will create an TicketUpdated Event, which will send dummy data to the client.
+The client will then automatically refresh tickets they are currently looking at.